neogulgul/dotfiles/README.md

 ![rice](screenshots/rice.png?raw=true)

 # spotify
-this is what i used for spotify:
+this is what i use for spotify:

 https://spicetify.app/